Harris District Court Plan

 8.2 The judges shall select a Central Appointment Coordinator to implement the Harris County District Courts’ alternative appointment procedures.

 8.3 Attorney Requests for Appointments.
 Attorneys, who are not employed by the HCPD, whose names appear on the Master List of Qualified Attorneys shall submit requests to be considered for appointments to the Central Appointment Coordinator by way of computer in the District Court Administrative Office or through the Internet.
-Attorneys who are not employed by the HCPD may access the sign-up program by entering his bar card number.
+Attorneys who are not employed by the HCPD may access the sign-up program by entering their bar card numbers.
 Before the system will accept the request, the attorney who is not employed by the HCPD must enter a current telephone and/or pager number and, when applicable, an updated address and contact information.
 All requests must include the following information: (1) Name and bar card number; (2) Telephone, pager, and fax numbers and e-mail address (if available); (3) Specific dates available; (4) Types of assignments sought (individual case assignments, daily or weekly limited term assignments).

 8.4 Time for Requesting Appointments: Attorneys who are not employed by the HCPD may request assignments between 8:15 a.m.
 Monday and 3 p.m.
 Thursday of each week.
 Attorneys who are not employed by the HCPD may submit assignment requests for no more than four (4) weeks at a time.

 8.5.1 Attorneys who are not employed by the HCPD may not accept overlapping term or limited term assignments at the trial level.
 They may accept appellate term assignments that overlap with trial level limited term assignments.
 The HCPD may accept overlapping limited term assignments.